Learning HOW to Run. The Evolution of Running

 When remembering all the different coaches (distance and speed) I had during my life as well as some of the forms and styles I picked up along the way on my fitness journey, I realize that we have come a long way in the way we teach running today.
-Now with super slow motion cameras that can be bought at any local Best Buy, we can dissect a stride, arm swing, and foot strike with more accuracy than we could in the 1980’s.
+Now with slow motion cameras on your phone, we can dissect a stride, arm swing, and foot strike with more accuracy than we could in the 1980’s.
 What this article will discuss and show in video the many different styles out there and let the reader decide what works best for them.

-One thing I have learned in more than 30 years of running is that different body types, load bearing situations, and ground conditions create the need to learn different running styles.
-For the purposes of this article, the focus is on distance running not short distance sprints.
+One thing I have learned in more than 35 years of running is that different body types, load bearing situations, and ground conditions create the need to learn different running styles.
+For the purposes of this article, the focus is on timed run and distance running not short distance sprints or agilities.

 63% - Did not know what form they ran – they just ran.